5 Reasons to Fall in Love with Patagonia

 Ushuaia - tourist attractions, prison museum

-In the southernmost province of Patagonia lies the small town of Ushuaia which serves as the gateway to Antarctica and is commonly referred to as Fin del Mundo (the end of the world).
+In the southernmost province of Patagonia lies the small town of Ushuaia.
+It famously serves as the gateway to Antarctica, and commonly referred to as Fin del Mundo (the end of the world).

-While Ushuaia is certainly more than just the starting point to Antarctica, I’d be lying if I said I wasn’t tempted to jump onboard any vessel heading that way whilst I was in town.
-But with my purse strings unable to reach that far, Ushuaia was the southernmost destination I reached.
-I took a day-trip into the Beagle Channel which offered a stunning glimpse into the wildlife that one would should expect venturing to the South Pole.
+I would love to go to Antarctica, I’d be lying if I said I didn’t.
+However, I have raid my piggy bank all too often to ever save up the amount of money to get me there.
+For now, Ushuaia is the next best thing.
+I took a day-trip into the Beagle Channel which offered a stunning glimpse into the wildlife that one can expect venturing to the South Pole.

 No trip to Fin del Mundo is complete without first taking time to understand its fascinating history.
 Discover how it turned from being a penal colony to a thriving tourist destination filled with adventure.